Terminology for Bonding Solutions in Disposable Hygiene

 Monomer: A single molecule that forms the repeating unit in a polymer.

 Nonwovens: As defined by EDANA and INDA, a nonwoven is “a sheet of fibres, continuous filaments, or chopped yarns of any nature or origin, that have been formed into a web by any means, and bonded together by any means, with the exception of weaving or knitting.”
 Nonwoven materials are often used as substrates in disposable hygiene products.
-They are selected based on their softness and ability to strike the needed balance during compression between adhesive penetration and absence of bleedthrough.

 Odour intensity: One part of the adhesive odour test, along with evocation and hedonic note, that rates the strength of the odour.
 A trained panel must be able to assess intensity aside from hedonic tone.

 Oil: One of the most common adhesive plasticiser classes in hot melt adhesives.
-Oil is mainly used to regulate adhesive viscosity, which is critical to processing of the adhesive.
+Oil is mainly used to regulate adhesive viscosity, which is critical to the processing of the adhesive.
 Most oils are obtained by distillation of crude or shale oil.

 Olefin: Another term for an alkene, such as ethylene and propylene, or a material made from them.
 See Polyolefin.

 Open time: The time an adhesive takes to travel from the nozzle to the compression zone, where it reaches the secondary substrate.
-Open time is an important factor in deciding the right adhesive for a given product and line.
+Open time is an important factor in deciding the right adhesive for a given product and production line.

 Organic compounds: In chemistry, this refers to compounds built with carbon covalently linked to other elements, such as hydrogen, oxygen, or nitrogen.